We provide members of the medical community with peer counselling and support services in a welcoming, safe, and confidential environment.

 Consultations with physician advisors are mainly conducted by phone but can also take place in person at our offices or remotely by videoconference.
 Email is used only for scheduling appointments and sending reading materials or resources.

-The QPHP pays its physician advisors itself so that it can remain independent and keep confidential the information entrusted to it.
+The PAMQ pays its physician advisors itself so that it can remain independent and keep confidential the information entrusted to it.
 Thus, no information is transmitted to any third-party organization, such as the RAMQ.
 This is possible because physician advisors do not perform any medical procedures.

-The QPHP creates an administrative file for each consultation.
+The PAMQ creates an administrative file for each consultation.
 It contains only information that is used to identify the difficulties of the consulting physician and to ensure a follow-up to resolve the difficulties mentioned.

 Only a few designated individuals are authorized to access the files.
 Physician advisors do not know the identity of clients who consult with their colleagues, and no client information is exchanged between physician advisors except in complex or emergency situations to help find the best solutions for the client, and only once they have been informed.